benjaminmcf/LLM-Personal-trainer-streamlit/README.md

 # LLM-Personal-trainer-streamlit
 LLM powered personal trainer built for the streamlit LLM hackathon, September 2023.

+Refer to the medium article here -> https://medium.com/@mcfaddenrbenjamin/building-a-llm-personal-trainer-with-streamlit-langchain-337a8efac832

 Summary:
 A streamlit application built using streamlit, langchain, and the open AI API.
 The application has three main features including: